Blasphemy Made Flesh

 Blasphemy Made Flesh is the debut album by Canadian death metal band Cryptopsy, released on November 25, 1994 through Invasion Records.
 It was re-released in 1997 by Displeased Records, and in 2001 by Century Media with a different cover.
 The album was recorded at Piranha Studio in Montreal.
 It is the only album to feature bassist Martin Fergusson.

+Background

+Cryptopsy was originally formed as the band Obsessive Compulsive Disorder in 1988, eventually renaming to Necrosis, then Gomorrah, and later Cryptopsy.
+The band would release numerous demos in the years following their formation, including Ungentle Exhumation, which would catch the attention of local labels and lead to them eventually being signed.

 Music

 The music on Blasphemy Made Flesh has been described as "sophisticated" and as having an "off-kilter personality."
 Its style has been described as a more "maniacal" and "chaotic" approach to the "technical, percussive" style of Suffocation.
 The album contains many tempo changes, and has been noted for its "extreme speed".
 Todd Nief of AllMusic described the musicianship as "technically impressive, but occasionally sloppy in an almost punk way," and music journalist T Coles assessed that the band "uses the momentum to elevate their ideas from complex to just plain overwhelming."
 The guitar and bass work has been described as "complex and dramatic".
 Lord Worm's vocal style on the album incorporates death growls and high shrieks.
 His vocal performance has been described as "all over the place," and his choices of vocal rhythms to punctuate phrases as "awkward".
 The album also contains melodic guitar riffs that have drawn comparisons to Iron Maiden.